IT Project Manager Salary (17/09/2023) in the United States

 Certifications: Obtaining relevant certifications can also impact an IT project manager's salary.
 For example, a project manager with a PMP (Project Management Professional) certification may be able to negotiate a higher salary.

 It is essential to consider these factors carefully when determining an IT project manager's salary or negotiating a salary increase.
-Understanding these factors can help IT project managers achieve a fair and competitive salary that reflects their skills, experience, and education levels.
+Understanding these factors can help IT project managers achieve a fair and competitive salary that reflects their skills, experience, and level of education.

 This is based on the latest data and projections from industry experts and job market analysts.
 While the salary range for IT project managers can vary depending on a number of factors, this average provides a good benchmark for what to expect in terms of compensation.